CE Writer's Guidelines for Nurses

 - An introduction (lead) that packs a punch and captures the reader's attention.
 If you use a case study as a lead, make it succinct and directly related to topic.
 Other considerations involving a case study lead: If possible, use a case study (or studies) involving an actual patient scenario, but do not use real names.

 - An original, researched, referenced manuscript of about 3,600 words, written in a conversational style.
 (The word count is for the main text and clinical vignette only.
 Do not include the objectives, references or exam in the word count.)
 If you include a sidebar (of around 150 words), the main text should be shorter, about 3,200 words.
 The clinical vignette should be from 400 to 450 words.
 Manuscripts must be word-processed with margins of at least 1 inch.
 The text must provide current, advanced, testable information on clinical or professional topics relevant for practicing nurses.
+We’ll forward an Inclusion Point Checklist in the initial email to help guide you in your writing of a new module or an update.
+An example of the checklist is on page 4.
+If you find you’re unable to address the items on the checklist, inform the clinical editor as soon as possible.

 - A resume or curriculum vitae for each author

-- A signed OnCourse Learning author's agreement
+- A signed author’s statement of work agreement

-- A signed OnCourse Learning vested interest self-disclosure form
+- A signed vested interest self-disclosure form

 NOTE: Authors must guard against plagiarism.
 The dictionary defines plagiarism this way: "To take and pass off (ideas or words of another) as one's own; to use (another's production) without crediting the source."* To avoid plagiarizing, you must credit the journal articles, books and websites you drew information from by citing them in the reference list.
 If you use someone else's exact words, put quotation marks around them and list the source in your reference list.